 Also, most of these actual commitments are from Alexander Berzin, PhD and the berzinarchives.com.
 The commentaries are my own, plus I have received teachings from numerous lamas on this same subject.

 Personally, as someone who feels I must eat meat for my health, I believe I constantly break or weaken this next commitment.
 In fact, in Buddhism this might be one of the stickiest of topics: eating meat vs being a vegetarian.
 The commitment is to cause as little harm as possible – to all beings, including humans and animals.
 A Buddhist should never directly take a life, whether animal or human, and a Buddhist should not have or partake of anything killed specifically for them.
 Of course, considering I do not hunt, I don’t have a slaughter house and I don’t believe someone is killing for me, I have not transgressed this commitment directly.
-But I eat a lot of meat (my doctors say this is best).
+But I eat a lot of meat (my doctors say this is best in order to stay grounded).
 Therefore I am extra aware of this when I eat meat around other practitioners or vegetarians.
 The suggestion though is to be mindful that a being was killed for this meat – therefore don’t rejoice in killing anything – and better yet, say some prayers for the animal that was slaughtered.
 Maybe it can have a positive rebirth.

 To honor the Sangha Jewel, and especially when we are first starting out (meaning we are more impressionable or weak in our knowledge and confidences), we should avoid spending time around negative people.
 Of course there are caveats to this commitment.
 We need to work – right livelihood.
 And for the most part, there are negative people in the world and we probably have to work with several of them.
 So we do the best we can in certain situations.
 Therefore I think this commitment has to do with our leisure time – who do we hang out with for fun?
 Who do we date or have romantic relations with?
 If we are serious in our practice of improving ourselves, then Buddhism is certainly an appropriate path to be on, and we then must consider who has a positive influence on us and who has the reverse influence.

 Due to this post creeping up in length, I will briefly mention the final commitments, even though they are no less important than what I have discussed previously.
 First, we want to consider how fortunate we are for having met with the Three Jewels – or at least one of them – on a daily basis.
 Second, we offer the first portion of our (Berzin mentions hot food or drink) food and beverages to the Triple Gem – he mentions that we don’t have to say the food blessing prayer in Tibetan or even in English – we can simply say, “Please Buddhas enjoy this.”
 Third, we commit to sharing our knowledge of the Triple Gem with interested parties – I stress the word “interested.”
 There is no such thing as a Buddhist missionary, and if you meet one, then that person is committing a non-virtue (using idle speech).
 So we lead by example, and then if someone asks us about our path, we tell them.
-But we also are aware of what they can take in – to speak of emptiness to someone who is not ready to hear about it is another problem (of Bodhicitta vows).
+But we also are aware of what they can take in – to speak of emptiness to someone who is not ready to hear about it is another problem (violation of Bodhicitta vows).